Do you love being nurtured by nature?

 It is more commonly referred to as Tamanu oil, because it is extracted from the fruit of the Tamanu tree.

 The oil has wonderful skin healing properties, which is due to the fact that it has potent germicidal properties, which help to fight infections.

 Antioxidant: There are many botanical vegetable oils rich in antioxidant properties.

-It is extremely rich in Vitamin E, helping to protect the skin from free radical damage, which can lead to premature ageing.
+Avocado oil has many antioxidant rich properties; it is extremely rich in vitamin E, helping to protect the skin from free radical damage, which can lead to premature ageing.

 Anti-inflammatory: Many oils contain compounds that help to take the fire out of the itch, soothing and calming an inflamed skin.